Russell's sense of the word 'grammar'

 There is no place where how deep a man is, or how shallow, is shown than in his thinking about religion. ("What must the man be called, who cannot understand the concept 'God', cannot see how a reasonable man may use this word seriously?"
 "You are quite out of your depth", Wittgenstein once said to Drury.)

 "... to postulate the existence of a deity."
 Is that Bonhoeffer's idea "God as a working-hypothesis" the book is talking about?
 That is not what Wittgenstein meant by 'God', nor is it the God of Christianity but only a Clock-winder God with no work [left] to do [now that physics has taken over His job].

 The words 'ethics' and 'morals', a distinction without a difference

 What is the difference between 'ethics' and 'morals' [morality, "moral science"]?
 According to Schweitzer, the difference is that the first word is Greek in origin and the second is Latin in origin; other than that, there is no difference.
 If anyone does make a distinction, they are stating [i.e. making] a rule that is not commonly acknowledged [i.e. they are inventing jargon].
 But by the criterion of acceptation [common English-language usage] the words 'ethical and 'moral' are equivalent-in-meaning words (They are not synonyms, if by 'synonyms' we mean 'words with similar, as opposed to identical, meanings').

-In this case, what I am calling Wittgenstein's logic of language is concerned only with acceptation -- i.e. 'meaning' as defined by public [held in common] rules [or, our common "grammar"].
-It is not concerned with "impressionistic meanings" (i.e. with the pictures or notions that words may suggest to an individual: e.g. "To me 'morality' means ...").
+In this case, what I am calling Wittgenstein's logic of language is concerned only with acceptation -- i.e. 'meaning' as defined by public, held in common rules, our common "grammar".
+It is not concerned with "impressions of meaning" (i.e. with the pictures or notions that words may suggest to an individual: e.g. "To me 'morality' means ...").